bugpiece/bugpiece.github.io/_pages/about.md

     date: "2013.4 - 2018.3"
     title: "Kitakyushu National college of Technology"
     subtitle: "Associate degree in Engineering"
-    excerpt: "»	Department: Mechanical Engineering (GPA: 3.40 / 4.00)<br>Thesis: Design and Development of a Pulse-tube Refrigerator for the Competition"
+    excerpt: " » Department: Mechanical Engineering (GPA: 3.40 / 4.00) <br> » Thesis: Design and Development of a Pulse-tube Refrigerator for the Competition"

 # Research Experience
 feature_EAAA: